aarbanas/teamwork-go-scraper/README.md

 Simple Go application for calculating hours logged and logging time in Teamwork.

 This app can be used without any dependencies.
-Download latest version from [releases](https://github.com/aarbanas/teamwork-go-scraper/releases) and add `config.json` (check the [config.json-example](https://github.com/aarbanas/teamwork-go-scraper/blob/main/config.json-example)) to the same directory where the downloaded binary file is.
+Here is the [documentation]() on how to setup the app.
 Than just run on UNIX:

 ```bash
 $ ./teamwork-go-scraper